 The first memorial service in Illinois, one of the first in the nation to honor those who had died in the Civil War, took place at Woodlawn Cemetery on April 29, 1866.
 On the previous Sunday, three returning veterans of the Civil War were waiting for church services to begin at the Crab Orchard Christian Church, located southwest of Carbondale.
-They saw a young woman with two infants approach a small, unmarked grave in the church yard cemetery, place flowers on the grave and kneel in prayer next to it.
-The veterans then collected wild flowers from fields around the church and placed them on the graves of all the dead soldiers in the cemetery.
+They saw a young woman with two infants approach a small, unmarked grave in the churchyard cemetery, place flowers on it, and kneel in prayer next to it.
+The veterans then collected wildflowers from fields around the church and put them on the graves of all the dead soldiers in the cemetery.

-When the parade came into view of the crowd assembled at the Cemetery, silence fell.
+Silence fell when the parade came into view of the crowd assembled at the Cemetery.
 Reverend Lane led the assemblage in prayer.
-General Logan spoke to his neighbors, saying among other things, “Every man’s life belongs to his country, and no man has a right to refuse when his country calls for it.”
+General Logan spoke to his neighbors, saying, among other things, “Every man’s life belongs to his country, and no man has a right to refuse when his country calls for it.”
 These words and other notes of the day were recorded in a book owned by James Green, sexton of Woodlawn Cemetery and Logan’s first cousin.

 Following the Civil War, General Logan became commander of the Grand Army of the Republic.
 Impressed by the memorial observance at Woodlawn Cemetery, he signed General Order No. 11, setting May 30, 1868, as Memorial Day.
 Logan hoped the observance would be “kept up from year to year.”
 By 1888, Memorial Day became a legal holiday in twelve northern states.
 Later, it became a legal holiday throughout the country.
 Woodlawn Cemetery was placed on the National Register of Historic Places on December 19, 1985, and was designated a Carbondale Historic Landmark on March 8, 1994.